 - Represented the board of directors of Assisted Living Concepts, Inc. (“ALC”) in litigation brought on behalf of ALC shareholders arising from the proposed acquisition of ALC by affiliates of the private investment firm TPG.
 The litigation was settled and the transaction closed in July 2013.

 Securities and Derivative Litigation

-- Represented Barnes & Noble, Inc. and certain individual defendants in securing the dismissals of a shareholder derivative lawsuit in New York State Supreme Court concerning the company’s internal controls and financial reporting and a related securities class action in the U.S. District Court for the Southern District of New York.
+- Represented Barnes & Noble, Inc. and certain individual defendants in securing the dismissals of a shareholder derivative lawsuit in New York State Supreme Court concerning the company’s internal controls and financial reporting and a related securities class action in New York federal court.